ioctl-user/sevimon/README.md

 Sevimon is a set of open source programs written in Python.
 It allows facial muscle tension to be monitored through a video camera, which can be used to eliminate overstretching, indirectly influence mood and, with long-term use, prevent the appearance of facial wrinkles.

-The basic Sevimon programme works like this: first a face is identified on an image, then each of the eight emotions (anger, contempt, disgust, fear, joy, no emotion, sadness, surprise) is given a sort of rating for the facial expression.
+The basic `sevimon` program works like this: first a face is identified on an image, then each of the eight emotions (anger, contempt, disgust, fear, happiness, no emotion, sadness, surprise) is given a kind of rating for the facial expression.

-The values obtained are stored in the logbook in text format for later analysis by the `sevistat' program.
+The values obtained are stored in the logbook in text format for later analysis by the `sevistat` program.
 In addition, for each emotion in the settings file, the upper and lower limits of the values can be set and a reminder is given when these are crossed.
 The settings file, whose name is displayed on start-up, can be changed in any text editor, or you can use the `sevicfg` graphical utility to configure it.
 The default setting is to give a warning when anger and surprise are detected, which corresponds to a frown on the eyebrows and a wrinkled forehead.